-.
+The boy, Patrick, had recently lost his hair as a side effect of his chemo treatment for leukemia.
 To show some love and support, Patrick's dad and other members of Bush's Secret Service detail decided to shave their heads.
-Bush, the nation's 41st president, decided to offer his support for the boy and his team by shaving his own head for the cause.
-The pic below shows Bush and his entire Secret Service detail, all with shaved domes, as they support little Patrick.
+Bush decided to offer his support for the boy and his team by shaving his own head for the cause.
+The second picture shows Bush and his entire Secret Service detail, all with shaved domes, as they support little Patrick.

-Bush and his wife, Barbara, lost their second child, 4-year-old Robin, to leukemia 60 years ago this October.
+Bush and his wife, Barbara, lost their second child, 3-year-old Robin, to leukemia in 1953.